-It’s safe to assume that filling stations will be drastically different in the year 2040.
 At the moment, demand for petrol products is still going strong, but there’s change on the horizon, threatening the status quo between drivers and forecourts.
 Fuel retailers need to focus on the future and grab every opportunity to strengthen their relationship with customers and foster brand love, or else they won’t survive the transition to a more service-focused era.
-Today traditional fuel rewards might cut it, but they won’t live up to the customer expectations of tomorrow.
+Therefore fuel rewards programs should be updated to live up to the customer expectations of tomorrow.

-Fuel Forecast 2040: Brief Growth, Followed by a Sharp Dive
+Fuel Forecast: Brief Growth, Followed by a Sharp Dive

-After peering into our crystal ball and analysing the reports of numerous energy companies, it became clear that the landscape of fuel retail will change in the following decades.
+After peering into our crystal ball and analyzing the reports of numerous energy companies, it became clear that the landscape of fuel retail will change in the following decades.

 According to the 2019 Global Energy Perspective of Mckinsey & Company, the global demand for fossil energy most likely start stagnating around 2030, and the failing production in mature basins keep on accelerating, too.